-In 2018, around one in every five new home purchasers got at least part of their down payment from a relative—and of the parents who have contributed to this down payment assistance, the average gift is $39,000.1 With the housing market reaching new highs in many parts of the country, some parents seem to be poised to provide assistance.
+In 2018, around one in every five new home purchasers got at least part of their down payment from a relative—and of the parents who have contributed to this down payment assistance, the average gift is $39,000.
+With the housing market reaching new highs in many parts of the country, some parents seem poised to assist.

 What is the Gift Tax?

-The federal gift tax is a tax assessed on large gifts of money or property.
+The federal gift tax is assessed on large gifts of money or property.
 However, most gifts aren’t subject to the gift tax.
 Each year, gift givers can take advantage of the annual exclusion and avoid paying any taxes on gifts below the exclusion.
-For 2021, the gift tax exclusion is $15,000 per person per year.2
+For 2021, the gift tax exclusion is $15,000 per person per year.

 In addition to the $15,000 annual exclusion, there’s a lifetime cap on tax-free gifts.
-However, unless you’re a multimillionaire, you’re unlikely to ever hit this cap (currently $11.7 million for 2021).
+However, unless you’re a multimillionaire, you’re unlikely to ever hit this cap (currently expected to be $5.5 million).

 What is a Gift?

-The definition of “gift” under the gift tax law may be more expansive than you might expect.
-Generally, a gift is any transfer of property at under its fair market value.
+The definition of “gift” under the gift tax law may be more expansive than expected.
+Generally, a gift is any transfer of property under its fair market value.
 This may include selling a property to a family member at a reduced cost or loaning a large amount of money at less than the market interest rate.

 There are also some financial transactions that aren’t considered gifts.
 Gifts to a spouse aren’t subject to the $15,000 annual exclusion, nor are charitable gifts or gifts for medical or educational expenses.